THE PHANTOM OF THE OPERA

 *The dancers in The Phantom of the Opera should be strong classical dancers, not tap dancers, jazz dancers or ‘hoofers.’
 Female dancers must be under 5’6” and must be experienced, classically trained dancers.
 They should have a degree of innocence about them and look very young (18-25).
 Male dancers must be 6’0 or taller and must be classical/ballet dancers.
 They should have solid classical technique with a musical theater flair.

-The Phantom of the Opera is one of those shows that has numerous recordings in various languages, making the task of reviewing each of them in any depth rather difficult.
-Thus I’ll be focusing my attention on a handful of the English language recordings.
-The images here allow to you to purchase the recordings from Amazon: just click on the image and you will be directed to a page with further details on each recording.
+The Phantom of the Opera is one of those shows that has numerous recordings in various languages, making the task of reviewing each of them in any depth rather difficult, so I’ll be focusing my attention on a handful of the English-language recordings.
+When available, links to the albums on Spotify have been provided; simply click on the image to listen to the recording.

 This was the recording that introduced the world at large to a show that would become an international sensation.
 A comprehensive overview of the score and indeed the show as a whole is provided over two discs, providing an immersive listening experience.
 As the Phantom, Michael Crawford conveys the torture of a human being so damaged that he dwells on the edges of humanity.
 Vocally, he’s not my favourite Phantom, but his approach to the role from an acting standpoint is compelling.
 His performances of the songs demand attention.
 It’s also not easy to dismiss Sarah Brightman in the role that was written for her.
 While she certainly isn’t the best Christine that has appeared in the show over the quarter century it’s been running, there’s a sweet vulnerability in her performance that certainly suits the role.
 (Note, however, Ms Brightman, that the correct pronunciation of opera includes no final “r”.)
 Steve Barton is probably the least controversial of the three leads.
 His is a fine performance in a thankless role.
 The supporting cast delivers the goods.